Professional edition active

 View Patient Education

-Polycystic ovary syndrome is a clinical syndrome typically characterized by anovulation or oligo-ovulation, signs of androgen excess (eg, hirsutism, acne), and multiple ovarian cysts in the ovaries.
+Polycystic ovary syndrome is a clinical syndrome defined by the presence 2 of 3 findings: hyperandrogenism (eg, hirsutism, acne), ovulatory dysfunction, and polycystic ovarian morphology.
 Insulin resistance and obesity are often present.
-Diagnosis is by clinical criteria, hormone measurement, and imaging to exclude a virilizing tumor.
-Treatment is symptomatic.
+Diagnosis is by clinical criteria, hormone tests, and imaging to visualize polycystic ovaries and exclude a virilizing tumor.
+Treatment is based on symptoms, insulin resistance, and fertility goals.

 Polycystic ovary syndrome (PCOS) occurs in 5 to 10% of women (1).
-In the US, it is the most common cause of infertility.
+In the United States, it is the most common cause of infertility.

 General reference